 You don’t need a marine biology degree to join a marine conservation project.
 All you need is a love of the ocean and a willingness to learn.
 There are hundreds of ocean conservation projects around the world that rely on volunteers – people like you – to keep their vital work going.

-So, if you’re looking for an adventure, and a way to help the ocean, then explore Sea Fans today.
-Or if you need some more advice, read our thoughts on how to choose the right marine conservation project for you.
-You never know where you may end up.
+Or, if you need some more advice, read our thoughts on how to choose the right marine conservation project for you.